Emmonss/Basic-NLP-Models/README.md

 ```
   - pyhton Evaluation.py
 ```
-and the result of evaluation is following:<br>
+and the result of evaluation is following:

 | value | precision | recall | f1-score |
 | - | :-: | -: |